How To Meditate Better With Biohacking

 To maximize what your mitochondria can do, practice these habits:

-- Seek out sunlight.
+• Seek out sunlight.
 It goes without saying that artificial lights emit wavelengths that do not match the ones that come from the sun.
-Your skin absorbs these wavelengths and exposes your mitochondria.
-Early in the day, sunlight on the skin can energize you for hours.
+This type of artificial light is known as “junk light”.
+Your mitochondria don’t do well under this light.
+They thrive when they’re exposed to natural light.
+Early in the day, sunlight on your skin can energize you for hours.
 Later in the day, blue wavelengths can disrupt your mitochondria and circadian rhythm, and mess with your sleep.
-Which brings us to…
+Wearing junk-light filtering glasses like the ones from True Dark can make a huge difference in your sleep quality.
+Speaking of sleep….

-- Minimize your toxins.
-Toxic substances, like heavy metals and mold toxins, don’t just interfere with mitochondria — they reduce the total number of mitochondria you have, and that messes with your energy and focus.
-Think of it as having extra battery packs.
-The more power you have, the longer you can go.
+• Minimize your toxins.
+Toxic substances like heavy metals and mold toxins don’t just interfere with mitochondria — they reduce the total number of mitochondria you have, and that messes with your energy and focus.
+Avoid toxins by following a low toxin diet (like the Bulletproof diet), filtering your air and water, and being mindful about the household products you use.

 Incorporate high-intensity interval training

-Moving is good for your mitochondria.
-High-intensity interval training (HIIT) is better.
-Doing resistance training and high-intensity intervals HIIT increases mitochondrial function after just two weeks.
+Movement is good for your mitochondria.
+High-intensity interval training (HIIT) is a great exercise technique to strengthen them.
+Studies show HIIT increases mitochondrial function after just two weeks.
+You can also do REHIT, which is an advanced form of HIIT.
+Learn more here.

 Add good fats